awsdocs/amazon-ec2-user-guide/doc_source/security-group-rules-reference.md

 If you've set up your EC2 instance as a DNS server, you must ensure that TCP and UDP traffic can reach your DNS server over port 53\.

 For the source IP, specify one of the following:
-+ A specific IP address or range of IP addresses in a network
++ An IP address or range of IP addresses in a network
-+ A security group ID for a group of instances in your network that require access to the DNS server
++ The ID of a security group for the set of instances in your network that require access to the DNS server

 | Protocol type | Protocol number | Port |